Location

 About Program

-The Teach English and Study Arabic in Palestine Program (TESA): is for students, English native and non-native speakers, graduates, undergraduate, professionals, and retired people who are looking for teaching English opportunities in Palestine, Israel, and the Middle East or wider Arabic World in general.
+Teaching English Programs in Palestine are designed for students, native and non-native English speakers, graduates, professionals, and retirees who are looking for teaching opportunities in Palestine, Israel, or the wider Arabic-speaking world

 Video and Photos